What Is Dry Eye, And Is It Dangerous? | Eye Love Cares

 - Entropion.
 This is a condition in which the eyelids being to turn inward.

 - Ectropion.
-This is a condition in which the eyelids turn outward.
+This is a condition in which the eyelids turn outward and do not sit against the eyeball correctly.

 - The use of contact lenses.
 If you begin to exhibit dry eye symptoms, you should stop using contact lenses right away.
 Discontinuing them for a short period of time will help heal your dry eye.